How to Apply

 I don’t live in the UK.
 Can I do an online recall?
 No. All of our Recalls must take place in person (with the exception of the Musical Theatre Second Recall).
 We want to meet you!
 Please take this into consideration before applying.
 You will need to be able to commit to travelling to the UK should you be successful.

 Do you offer free auditions?
 Yes!
 We do this on a means-tested basis.
 Check Step 2 of the Application process below to see if you qualify.
+You can apply for the fee waiver through the form titled “Optional: Apply For a Free Audition”

 When should I submit my application?
 As soon as you can.
 This is especially important if you have exams in May or June.
-The later in the season you apply, the fewer audition dates we will have to meet your availability.

 You must provide us with any dates you are unavailable on the application form.
 This will help our applications team to offer you audition dates we know you’ll be able to attend.

+What happens after my self-tape is submitted?
 We will be in touch within 4 weeks of receiving your application.
 If successful, we will invite you to an in-person recall audition.
 We ask that you confirm your attendance within two days of receiving your recall date.

 These are the requirements for the 2024/2025 application round and may be subject to change.